linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 11 Value at Risk and Expected Shortfall.md

 If a default occurs, all losses between  $0\%$  and  $100\%$  of the principal are equally likely.
 If the loan does not default, a profit of 0.2 million is made.

 Consider first Loan 1.
 This has a 1.25\% chance of defaulting.
-When a default occurs the loss experienced is evenly distributed between zero and $10 million.
-This means that there is a 1.25\% chance that a loss greater than zero will be incurred; there is a 0.625\% chance that a loss greater than $5 million is incurred; there is no chance of a loss greater than $10 million.
-The loss level that has a probability of 1\% of being exceeded is $2 million.
-(Conditional on a loss being made, there is an 80\% or 0.8 chance that the loss will be greater than $2 million.
-Because the probability of a loss is 1.25\% or 0.0125, the unconditional probability of a loss greater than $2 million is 0.8 × 0.0125 = 0.01 or 1\%.)
+When a default occurs the loss experienced is evenly distributed between zero and \$10 million.
+This means that there is a 1.25\% chance that a loss greater than zero will be incurred; there is a 0.625\% chance that a loss greater than \$5 million is incurred; there is no chance of a loss greater than \$10 million.
+The loss level that has a probability of 1\% of being exceeded is \$2 million.
+(Conditional on a loss being made, there is an 80\% or 0.8 chance that the loss will be greater than \$2 million.
+Because the probability of a loss is 1.25\% or 0.0125, the unconditional probability of a loss greater than \$2 million is 0.8 × 0.0125 = 0.01 or 1\%.)
 The one-year 99\% VaR is therefore 2 million.
 The same applies to Loan 2.

 Consider next a portfolio of the two loans.
 There is a 2.5\% probability that a default will occur.
-As before, the loss experienced on a defaulting loan is evenly distributed between zero and $10 million.
-The VaR in this case turns out to be $5.8 million.
-This is because there is a 2.5\% (0.025) chance of one of the loans defaulting and conditional on this event is a 40\% (0.4) chance that the loss on the loan that defaults is greater than $6 million.
-The unconditional probability of a loss from a default being greater than $6 million is therefore 0.4 × 0.025 = 0.01 or 1\%.
-In the event that one loan defaults, a profit of $0.2 million is made on the other loan, showing that the one-year 99\% VaR is $5.8 million.
+As before, the loss experienced on a defaulting loan is evenly distributed between zero and \$10 million.
+The VaR in this case turns out to be \$5.8 million.
+This is because there is a 2.5\% (0.025) chance of one of the loans defaulting and conditional on this event is a 40\% (0.4) chance that the loss on the loan that defaults is greater than \$6 million.
+The unconditional probability of a loss from a default being greater than \$6 million is therefore 0.4 × 0.025 = 0.01 or 1\%.
+In the event that one loan defaults, a profit of \$0.2 million is made on the other loan, showing that the one-year 99\% VaR is \$5.8 million.

-The total VaR of the loans considered separately is 2 + 2 = $4 million.
-The total VaR after they have been combined in the portfolio is $1.8 million greater at 5.8 million.
+The total VaR of the loans considered separately is 2 + 2 = \$4 million.
+The total VaR after they have been combined in the portfolio is \$1.8 million greater at 5.8 million.
 This shows that the subadditivity condition is violated.
 (This is in spite of the fact that there are clearly very attractive diversification benefits from combining the loans into a single portfolio—particularly because they cannot default together.)

 Risk measures satisfying all four conditions given above are referred to as coherent.
 Examples 11.5 and 11.6 illustrate that VaR is not coherent.
 It can be shown that the ES measure is always coherent.
 The following examples illustrate this.

 # Example 11.7

 Consider again the situation in Example 11.5.
-The VaR for one of the projects considered on its own is  $1 million.
-To calculate the ES for a 97.5\%$  confidence level we note that, of the  $2.5\%$  tail of the loss distribution,  $2\%$  corresponds to a 10 million loss and  $0.5\%$  to a $1 million loss.
-(Note that the other  $97.5\%$  of the distribution also corresponds to a loss of $1 million.)
-Conditional that we are in the  $2.5\%$  tail of the loss distribution, there is therefore an  $80\%$  probability of a loss of $10 million and a  $20\%$  probability of a loss of $1 million.
+The VaR for one of the projects considered on its own is  \$1 million.
+To calculate the ES for a 97.5\%$  confidence level we note that, of the  $2.5\%$  tail of the loss distribution,  $2\%$  corresponds to a 10 million loss and  $0.5\%$  to a \$1 million loss.
+(Note that the other  $97.5\%$  of the distribution also corresponds to a loss of \$1 million.)
+Conditional that we are in the  $2.5\%$  tail of the loss distribution, there is therefore an  $80\%$  probability of a loss of \$10 million and a  $20\%$  probability of a loss of \$1 million.
 The expected loss is  $0.8 \times 10 + 0.2 \times 1$  or 8.2 million.

-When the two projects are combined, of the 2.5\% tail of the loss distribution, 0.04\% corresponds to a loss of $20 million and 2.46\% corresponds to a loss of $11 million.
+When the two projects are combined, of the 2.5\% tail of the loss distribution, 0.04\% corresponds to a loss of \$20 million and 2.46\% corresponds to a loss of \$11 million.
 Conditional that we are in the 2.5\% tail of the loss distribution, the expected loss is therefore (0.04/2.5) × 20 + (2.46/2.5) × 11 or 11.144 million.
 This is the ES.

 Because  $8.2 + 8.2 > 11.144$ , the ES measure does satisfy the subadditivity condition for this example.

 # Example 11.8

 Consider again the situation in Example 11.6.
-We showed that the VaR for a single loan is  $2 million.
+We showed that the VaR for a single loan is  \$2 million.
 The ES from a single loan when the time horizon is one year and the confidence level is 99\%$  is therefore the expected loss on the loan conditional on a loss greater than 2 million.
-Given that losses are uniformly distributed between zero and $10 million, the expected loss conditional on a loss greater than $2 million is halfway between $2 million and $10 million, or 6 million.
+Given that losses are uniformly distributed between zero and \$10 million, the expected loss conditional on a loss greater than \$2 million is halfway between \$2 million and \$10 million, or 6 million.

-The VaR for a portfolio consisting of the two loans was calculated in Example 11.6 as  $5.8 million.
-The ES from the portfolio is therefore the expected loss on the portfolio conditional on the loss being greater than$ 5.8 million.
-When one loan defaults, the other (by assumption) does not and outcomes are uniformly distributed between a gain of $0.2 million and a loss of $9.8 million.
-The expected loss, given that we are in the part of the distribution between $5.8 million and $9.8 million, is 7.8 million.
+The VaR for a portfolio consisting of the two loans was calculated in Example 11.6 as  \$5.8 million.
+The ES from the portfolio is therefore the expected loss on the portfolio conditional on the loss being greater than\$ 5.8 million.
+When one loan defaults, the other (by assumption) does not and outcomes are uniformly distributed between a gain of \$0.2 million and a loss of \$9.8 million.
+The expected loss, given that we are in the part of the distribution between \$5.8 million and \$9.8 million, is 7.8 million.
 This is therefore the ES of the portfolio.

 Because  $7.8 million is less than 2 \times$ 6 million, the ES measure does satisfy the subadditivity condition.